Dropbox: Privacy and security concerns

 Dropbox has been the subject of criticism and controversy related to multiple incidents, including a June 2011 authentication problem that let accounts be accessed for several hours without passwords; a July 2011 Privacy Policy update with language suggesting Dropbox had ownership of users' data; concerns about Dropbox employee access to users' information; July 2012 email spam with recurrence in February 2013; leaked government documents in June 2013 with information that Dropbox was being considered for inclusion in the National Security Agency's PRISM surveillance program; a July 2014 comment from NSA whistleblower Edward Snowden criticizing Dropbox's encryption keys being available to employees; the leak of 68 million account passwords on the Internet in August 2016; and a January 2017 accidental data restoration incident where years-old supposedly deleted files reappeared in users' accounts.

-While Dropbox uses SSL to encrypt data in transit between itself and customers, it stores data in encrypted form and does not use end-to-end encryption in which the user controls the keys used to encrypt the stored data.
+While Dropbox uses SSL to encrypt data in transit between itself and customers and stores data in encrypted form, it does not use end-to-end encryption in which the user controls the keys used to encrypt the stored data.
 As a result, Dropbox can decrypt customers' data if it chooses to.

 Offices

 The Dropbox headquarters, located in San Francisco, were originally on Market Street, until its expansion to the China Basin Landing building in July 2011, allowing for a significant space increase.
-As the number of employees grew, the company again needed expansion, and in February 2014, it signed a lease for two buildings in Brannan Street.
+As the number of employees grew, the company again needed expansion, and in February 2014, it signed a lease for two buildings on Brannan Street.
 Not needing the substantial amounts of space after all, the company started shopping the remaining available space to other companies for sublease in November 2015.

 In December 2012, Dropbox set up an office in Dublin, Ireland, its first office outside the United States.

-Dropbox expanded into its second U.S. office in Austin, Texas in February 2014.
+Dropbox expanded into its second U.S. office in Austin, Texas, in February 2014.
 The State of Texas and City of Austin provided a $1.7 million performance-based incentives package to Dropbox in exchange for locating their office in Austin.
 In April, of the same year, Dropbox opened an office in Sydney, Australia.